woocommerce/woocommerce-blocks/docs/coding-guidelines.md

     Example: `wc-block-package-directory__descriptor-foo-bar--state`

 The **root element** is considered to be the highest ancestor element returned by the default export in the index.js.
 Notably, if your folder contains multiple files, each with their own default exported component, only the element rendered by that of index.js can be considered the root.
-All others should be treated as **descendents**.
+All others should be treated as **descendants**.

-Naming is not strictly tied to the DOM so it **doesn’t matter how many nested levels deep a descendent element is**.
+Naming is not strictly tied to the DOM so it **doesn’t matter how many nested levels deep a descendant element is**.
 The naming convention is there to help you identify relationships with the root element.

 **Nesting Example:**